ncail/noaa-lighthouse-problem/README.md

   - Paths
     - `refdir`: Path to reference (NOAA) data CSV files.
     - `primarydir`: Path to primary (Lighthouse) data CSV files.
-  - Primary data column names
-      - `datetime`: Name of the datetime column in the primary data CSV files.
-      - `water_level`: Name of the water level column in the primary data CSV files.
-  - Reference data column names
-      - `datetime`: Name of the datetime column in the reference data CSV files.
-      - `water_level`: Name of the water level column in the reference data CSV files.

 - **Analysis**
   - `mode`: Selects the analysis type the program will run.